jefvlamings/website/_drafts/2016-12-31-sell-in-app-store.md

 The all-feared App review!

 ## 9. Submit for approval
-Apple likes to have control over all the apps on there platform.
+Apple likes to have control over all the apps on their platform.
 This enables them to provide a reliable experience on all of their platforms.
-As discusses in chapter 2, this quality assurance is good thing for your company.
+As discusses in chapter 2, this quality assurance is a good thing for your company.

 While this step is frustrating for a lot of developers, the guidelines are very clear.
-If you take the time to checkout the most common mistakes, you'll find very little resistance from Apple.
+If you take the time to check out the most common mistakes, you'll find very little resistance from Apple.

 Here is a very short list of things to look for:
 * Don't let it crash all the time (duh)